Name Changes for Permanent Residents and New Citizens

 Can I use an Easy Name Change kit if I am a non-citizen?

 Once you have determined that you will not have any repercussions with Canadian immigration or your country of citizenship, an Easy Name Change kit will be helpful.
-The requirements and process of changing your name with Canadian organisations where you hold an account or membership is the same regardless of your citizenship status.
+The requirements and process of changing your name with Canadian organizations where you hold an account or membership is the same regardless of your citizenship status.

 Booking international flights

 One bit of advice we can provide is to be careful when booking international travel!
 You should only book flights under the name that CURRENTLY appears in your passport, even if your intention is to change it.
 Complications can arise if your application is delayed or rejected and you have a booking under a name that has never legally been yours.
-Airlines usually re-issue tickets in your new name if you provide a statutory declaration and evidence of your prior name and current name (your old and new passport).
+Airlines usually re-issue tickets in your new name if you provide a statutory declaration and evidence of your prior name and current name (eg: your old and new passport).
 However, airlines will not let you change the name on your ticket to any name that has not appeared on a previous or current passport.
-Always check your airline's policy on name changes before making a booking.
+Always check your airline’s policy on name changes before making a booking.

 Contact Details and links